RafaFT/100-days-of-code/r1-log.md

 * Created the Workdays collection DB on Firestore
 * Re-imagined how to solve the organization and structure of the documents on the CalculationIndicator collection

+### R1D78 - 2019/09/09

+* I actually did code everyday..
+Just forgot to log it in
+* Today I started connecting the dots of the croon job to update the collections BcbIndicator and CalculationIndicator